lucaznch/IArt/README.md

 The `actions()` method takes a **state as an argument** and **returns a list of actions that can be executed from this state**.
 The `result()` method takes as **arguments a state and an action**, and **returns the result of applying that action to that state**. <br>
 >[!TIP]
->In a **first approach**, very simple and not very efficient, you can consider that an action corresponds to a 90° rotation of a certain part of the grid.
+>In a **first approach**, very simple and not very efficient, you can consider that an action corresponds to a 90° rotation of a certain piece of the grid.
 In this case, each action can be represented by a tuple with 3 elements (row index, column index, 90° clockwise/anti-clockwise rotation), where the piece in the upper left corner corresponds to the coordinates (0,0).
-For example, (0, 1, False) represents the action “rotate the part in row 0 and column 1 anti-clockwise”.
+For example, (0, 1, False) represents the action “rotate the piece in row 0 and column 1 anti-clockwise”.
 Note that other models, possibly more complex, should be more efficient.
 <br>

 >[!NOTE]